DorinC2k/graphrag/docs/config/yaml.md

 - `prompt` **str** - The prompt file to use.
 - `max_length` **int** - The maximum number of output tokens per summarization.
 - `max_input_length` **int** - The maximum number of tokens to collect for summarization (this will limit how many descriptions you send to be summarized for a given entity or relationship).
+- `strategy` **dict** - Optional override for the summarization strategy.
+Set `type: huggingface_mrebel` to use the Babelscape/mrebel-base model instead of a chat LLM.

 ### extract_graph_nlp